aidacademie/formation_excel/TidyData.md

 Make sure your Developer tab is in the ribbon.
 Use Preferences or Options to turn it on if not.

-The macro code you need is in the data file "ReversePivotTable_macro.vba.txt."
+The macro code you need is in the data file "ReversePivotTable_macro.vba.docx" in data set folder

 [Macro Source Link: Creating a Database Table from a Summary Table](http://spreadsheetpage.com/index.php/tip/creating_a_database_table_from_a_summary_table/)